New on Netflix March 2020 – TV, film and originals release dates

 Wednesday 4th March

-Apollo 11 Moon-landing documentary from 2019 including never-before-seen footage and audio recordings
+Apollo 11 Moon-landing documentary from 2019 including never-before-seen footage and audio recordings.
+Watch on Netflix

 Thursday 5th March